ThePJB/voxelgame/README.md

 Todos:
-- Offsets are fixed, still got to work out the "cant place in certain orientations" bug -chunk slots and  all air, all dirt optimizations
+- Offsets are fixed, still got to work out the "cant place in certain orientations" bug fixed. directions < 1, cast to int, then not > 0. lol. automatic coercion so bad.

+- time to make some textures

+- placing distance
+- ghost blocks for placing
+- chunk slots and  all air, all dirt optimizations

+greedy meshing + AO would be another big one